AdobeDocs/advertising.en/help/dsp/optimization/optimization-how-dsp-optimizes-campaigns.md

 ---
 # How Advertising DSP Optimizes Your Campaigns

 This page outlines how the DSP optimization engine, which is powered by [!DNL Adobe Sensei], optimizes the packages in your campaigns.
-For tips and tricks on how to manually optimize your campaigns, contact your [!DNL Adobe] account team. <!-- add link to trading playbook if we add it to help -->
+For tips and tricks on how to manually optimize your campaigns, contact your Adobe Account Team. <!-- add link to trading playbook if we add it to help -->

 Package optimization goals operate at two levels: